 The Yolo County Health and Human Services Agency (HHSA) is committed to offering a fair and transparent process for the procurement of external services.
-This page is intended to provide information for potential bidders regarding upcoming Request of Proposals (RFP) that will be released by the Agency in fiscal year 2018-19.
-The schedule below provides a list of the RFPs that HHSA expects to release in fiscal year 2018-19 and a tentative timeline.
+This page is intended to provide information for potential bidders regarding upcoming Request of Proposals (RFP) that will be released by the Agency.
+The schedule below provides a list of the RFPs that HHSA expects to release and a tentative timeline.
 Please note that this schedule is tentative, and subject to change based on the business needs of the Agency.

 This page and schedule will be routinely updated, so don't forget to check back frequently for new information!